Last updated on March 29, 2025

 Most of the lands in this deck are just focused around getting all the colors you need to cast spells.
 Fetch lands like Windswept Heath can help you find dual lands like Temple Garden or the Naya triome, Jetmir's Garden.

 Cards like Secluded Courtyard and Unclaimed Territory can also help with mana fixing for either your cats or dogs.
-With a couple similar options in this deck, you could always use one of the lands for dogs and another for cats.
+With the mana-adjacent cost reducer in Herald's Horn you have multiple cards that ask you to choose a creature type, so you can split your mana fixing and benefits for dogs and cats.

 Path of Ancestry is especially helpful in this deck because your commander is both a cat and a dog.
-This means that Path of Ancestry’s ability triggers from most of your creatures in this deck.
+This means that Path’s ability triggers from most of your creatures in this deck.

 The Strategy

 The main strategy for this deck is to use Rin and Seri, Inseparable’s triggered abilities to build up a large token army.
-Apart from the inherent benefits of having a lot of creatures, you can also be dealing damage with Impact Tremors or Rin and Seri’s activated ability as well.
+Apart from the inherent benefits of having a lot of creatures, you can deal damage with Impact Tremors or Rin and Seri’s activated ability as well.

-You have a good number of protection spells like Flawless Maneuver and Heroic Intervention that you’ll want to use to maintain your large board state.
+You have a good number of protection spells like Flawless Maneuver and Heroic Intervention that you use to maintain your large board state.
 While I wouldn’t use it to just save a few creatures, don’t be too stingy with them because you don’t want to get caught rebuilding over and over.

-Once you have a bigger board state, you’ll want to use your tutors to find one of your finishers like Craterhoof Behemoth or Moonshaker Cavalry.
+Once you have a bigger board state, use your creature tutors to find one of your finishers like Craterhoof Behemoth or Moonshaker Cavalry.
 This allows you to swing out with your buffed-up tokens and hopefully take out all your opponents.
-Jetmir, Nexus of Revels can also be very helpful in finishing out a game once you have nine or more creatures.
+Jetmir, Nexus of Revels is also very helpful in finishing out a game once you have nine or more creatures.

 Combos and Interactions

-There are no infinite combos in this deck, but there is an interaction that I think is worth paying attention to, and that’s when one of your cards grants Rin and Seri, Inseparable infect.
+There are no infinite combos in this deck, but there is an interaction that I think is worth paying attention to, and that’s when one of your cards grants infect to Rin and Seri, Inseparable.

 Infect doesn’t care if the damage you deal is combat damage or not, this means it works with Rin and Seri, Inseparable’s activated ability.
 If you equip your commander with Grafted Exoskeleton or you’ve cast Triumph of the Hordes, as long as you have more than 10 dogs on the field, you can eliminate one of your opponents.